top of page

 FAQ

-How long does it take to record an album?
+How long does it take to produce a record/EP?

-The amount of time it takes greatly weighs on how well planned out and prepared the production is, as well as how meticulous you are.
+The amount of time it takes depends on how well planned out and prepared the production/arrangement is, how complex and elaborate said production is, as well as how meticulous you are.
+Records should be recorded and mixed efficiently, but never be rushed!

 No, it's an additional charge on top on tracking time